Amazon Prime Day is a cheap knockoff of Alibaba’s Singles Day

 But increasingly, the U.S. tech giants, from Facebook to Amazon, are copying Chinese innovations in an effort to grow their dominance and play as central a role in people’s lives as Tencent and Alibaba do in China.

-There is perhaps no better example of both how American companies now knock off the Chinese and do it without understanding what makes those Chinese innovations tick than Amazon’s co-opting of Singles Day (aka Double 11) into Prime Day.
+There is perhaps no better example of how American companies now knock off the Chinese and do it without understanding what makes those Chinese innovations tick than Amazon’s co-opting of Singles Day—aka Double 11—into Prime Day.
 (Amazon did not respond to a request for comment on this story.)

 While Amazon can copy Alibaba’s winning combination of flash sales, entertainment, music, celebrities, and all the hype that money can buy, the reason Prime Day will never quite translate the heights of Singles Day to America comes down to the fundamental differences between the two companies and their platforms.